volkandindar/agartha/README.md

 ## Http Request to JavaScript Converter
 The feature is for converting Http requests to JavaScript code.
-It can be useful to dig up further XSS issues and bypass header restrictions, like CSP, CORS.
+It can be useful to dig up further XSS issues and bypass header restrictions.

 To access it, right click any Http Request, Extensions, 'Agartha', and 'Copy as JavaScript'.